Ireland's current strategy for research and development, science and technology.

 - Challenge-centric research will be initiated to stimulate solutions-driven collaborations bringing together enterprise, higher education institutions and public sector to identify and address national challenges;

-- Horizon-scanning – in the coming years a formal horizon-scanning exercise will be undertaken to identify areas of strategic commercial opportunity for Irish-based enterprises, this process will feed into the next research prioritisation exercise in 2018; and
+- Horizon-scanning – in the coming years a formal horizon-scanning exercise will be undertaken to identify areas of strategic commercial opportunity for Irish-based enterprises, this process will fed into the research prioritisation exercise completed in March 2018; and

 The Innovation 2020 Implementation Group is driving the implementation of the Strategy at an overall level.
 This group has a whole-of-Government approach, includes representatives of the main public research funders as core members and is chaired by the Department of Business, Enterprise and Innovation.
 The Group report annually to Cabinet on the implementation of the strategy and publish annual Progress Reports.